soitun/tillitis-key1/hw/application_fpga/core/tk1/README.md

 one turns the corresponding color on.
 It can be read and written by FW as well as by Apps.

+*Note:* For the `uwg30` chip package, this register is still available but the three color bits are ORed together to drive the single-color LED on that package.
+Any bit set to `1` will turn the LED on.

 ### Control and status of GPIO